US investigators raid Rudy Giuliani's apartment | DW | 28.04.2021

 Federal investigators carried out a search warrant on Giuliani's apartment in Manhattan.

-Authorities seized seizing electronic devices from the property, according to the NYT.
+Authorities seized seizing electronic devices from the property, according to the New York Times.

+Guiliani is believed to have played a key role in efforts to dig up dirt on Trump's political rivals ahead of the 2020 election

+The full scope of the Justice Department case against Giuliani isn't clear — although it broadly involves his business dealings abroad, and particularly in Ukraine.

 rs/sms (Reuters, AP)